 Nitrogen is abundant as N_2 in ambient air and is a constituent in varying forms in fuels.
 Nitrogen emissions can be controlled before, during, and after combustion.
 Pre-treatment removes nitrogen from fuels.
-Specialized low- NO_X burners use a controlled mix of air and fuel to minimize NO_X during combustion.
-Post-combustion treatment uses a catalyst to return nitrogen to a non-toxic form (N_2) , the same as in ambient air.

-Operating turbines with lower peak temperatures helps reduces NO_X emissions.
+Operating turbines with lower peak temperatures helps reduce NO_X emissions.